ivancuric/js-perf/README.md

 When you are done pruning the weeds and shipping less JS, try shipping it _smarter_.
 Ship what you need, when you need it.

 Webpack 3 has _amazing_ features called [code splitting](https://webpack.js.org/guides/code-splitting/) and [dynamic imports](https://webpack.js.org/guides/code-splitting/#dynamic-imports).
-Instead of bundling all your JS modules into a monolithic `app.js` bundle, it can automatically split the code using the `import()` syntax.
+Instead of bundling all your JS modules into a monolithic `app.js` bundle, it can automatically split the code using the `import()` syntax and load it asynchronously.

-For example, if I have a bunch of code that only needs to be loaded on certain pages
+You don't need to use frameworks, components and client side routing to gain the benefit of it either.
+Let's say that you have a complex piece of code that only needs to be run when
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc3OTc0MDIxLDM1MjIzNTU5MywtNzY5NT
+eyJoaXN0b3J5IjpbODUzOTQ4OTQsMzUyMjM1NTkzLC03Njk1MT
-E1NDJdfQ==
+U0Ml19
 -->